How to run a Facebook competition

-Unlike an app, a simple timeline promotion is a great way to get your fans interacting with you and with each other – and you only need to give away a small value prize to get people interested.
+A simple timeline promotion is a great way to get your fans interacting with you and with each other – and you only need to give away a small value prize to get people interested.

-Here’s how I hosted my own week-long prize draw on the SuperLucky Facebook page.
+I hosted my own week-long prize draw on the SuperLucky Facebook page.
 It reached 7,947 people, got 402 Likes, 398 Comments and 124 shares, and my page likes increased by 113 – not bad for the cost of a £15 prize.
 I also ended up with loads of useful ideas for future blog posts!

 Step 1.
 Write the instructions

 Decide on the prize and use the word WIN! or GIVEAWAY! to draw attention to your post.
 It’s best to write a single post, then pin it to your Facebook page for the duration of the promotion (click the arrow top right of the post, then Pin to Top).
 If you want to promote it again, share the original post with text similar to ‘Don’t forget our prize draw is still running – click the photo to enter!’.
 Posting multiple updates asking for likes and comments can be confusing for entrants.

 - Comment on a post (including photos and links)

 - Post on a page